-Read carefully before signing. the Wheeling Park Comdirectors, employees, ag persons conducting, director any and all claims personal representative, may have against the part , in consideration for being permitted to participate as an intern by mission (the "Park"), hereby release and discharge the Park, and its respective officers, gents, contractors, subcontractors, representatives, successors and assigns, and all ectly or indirectly, the activities surrounding my involvement as an intern at the park, rights, demands, actions, causes of action, expenses and damages, which I or my heirs, successor, assigns or anyone claiming by, through or under me ever had, now have, or arties identified above arising from any injury, act or omission relating in any way to my in, excepting, however, any such claim arising from the sole negligence of the Park. risks involved with wor supplies, cooking, moto he risks involved in my participation as an intern including, but not limited to, those king with the public, hand tools, maintenance supplies and equipment, cleaning or vehicles, and working with animals, including the risk of disease and physical injury tume said risks for any injury, losses or damages of any kind resulting from such risks, in associated activities.
-The intern and parent/guardian hereby understand and agree that he/she may not receive any form of compensation or remuneration for these services.
-The intern and parent/guardian also understand and agree that he/she may not be entitled to any benefits from the Park including, but not limited to, health or life insurance, workers' compensation benefits or unemployment benefits, any claims to such benefit or compensation being expressly waived by the intern, parent/guardian, his/her heirs, executors or assigns.
-The intern and parent/graine with no prior written uardian understand and agree that the Park may discontinue the Intern Program at any en notice. = r agrees that the Park may photograph and/or videotape the undersigned while engaged Park and that the Park may retain rights to use these visual images in any manner of the undersigned. · · ve read, fully understand, and voluntarily agree to this release and that no oral ents, or inducements apart from this Release may have been made to me.
+Read carefully before si gning. the Wheeling Park Comm directors, employees, age persons conducting, direct from any and all claims, a personal representative, s may have against the part , in consideration for being permitted to participate as an intern by nission (the "Park"), hereby release and discharge the Park and its respective officers, ents, contractors, subcontractors, representatives, successors and assigns, and all etly or indirectly, the activities surrounding my involvement as an intern at the park rights, demands, actions, causes of action, expenses and damages, which I or my heirs, successor, assigns or anyone claiming by, through or under me ever had, now have, or ties identified above arising from any injury, act or omission relating in any way to my excepting, however, any such claim arising from the sole negligence of the Park. risks involved with work supplies, cooking, motor e risks involved in my participation as an intern, including, but not limited to, those ing with the public, hand tools, maintenance supplies and equipment, cleaning vehicles, and working with animals, including the risk of disease and physical injury me said risks for any injury, losses or damages of any kind resulting from such risks, associated activities. compensation or remuner he/she may not be entitle workers' compensation b ardian hereby understand and agree that he/she may not receive any form of ration for these services.
+The intern and parent/guardian also understand and agree that d to any benefits from the Park, including, but not limited to, health or life insurance, tenefits or unemployment benefits, any claims to such benefit or compensation being intern, parent/guardian, his/her heirs, executors or assigns.
+The intern and parent/guatime with no prior writter ardian understand and agree that the Park may discontinue the Intern Program at any notice. = agrees that the Park may photograph and/or videotape the undersigned while engaged Park and that the Park may retain the rights to use these visual images in any manner the undersigned. - e read, fully understand, and voluntarily agree to this release and that no oral ts, or inducements apart from this Release may have been made to me.
 Date Intern Signature Date Parent/Guardian Signature Revised: 04/02